dzzldbe/pythonblog-tekken/README.md

 * Special movement input
 * Base and unique stances for each character

-On top of that character can bbe in different state:
+On top of that character can be in different state:
-* various state of knockdown
+* Various state of knockdown
 * being thrown
-* stunned
+* Stunned
 * etc

 For many Tekken enthuasists it can be difficult to share knowledge due to complexity